Ash Grove, Kansas – Extinct in Lincoln County

 Soon a log schoolhouse was built, and David Bacon was one of the first teachers.
 Afterward, church services moved to this building.
 Among the early ministers were Reverend Benny Henderson of the Lincoln Christian Church and Reverend H. C. Bradbury, an early-day circuit rider connected to the Lincoln Presbyterian Church.

-In 1893 when the Methodist Protestant Church was organized.
+In 1893, the Methodist Church was organized.

 In December 1904, construction plans for the church began.
 Charles Horner donated the land, and the rock was donated and quarried from J.H.
 Geering’s land.
 The cornerstone was laid on September 15, 1905.
 Horse teams hauled the limestone from the Geering quarry, and Mart Garrity, John McQuillian, Owen Mulloy, and Frank Heizer began the masonry work.
 On December 30, 1906, the Methodist Protestant Church